💱 Trade Calculator

 Pet Drops (Woody and Chicken Zombie)

 Some weather events can drop pet companions near the garden.
 Woody and the Chicken Zombie have been documented as weather-related drops.
 These are rare and tied to specific weather conditions.
-The Pet Calculator covers all 121 pets in the game, their sources, and their Sheckle trade values.
+The Pet Calculator covers all 121 pets in the game, their sources, and their Sheckle trade values, and the rarest pets guide ranks the hardest drops in the game.
+Once you have a weather-dropped pet, cross-reference it with the Pet Tier List to see where it ranks, and use the Pet Leveling Calculator to plan its XP curve.
+If you hatch a pet from a weather-related egg, the Egg Calculator shows hatch odds for every egg in the game.
 If you obtain a weather-dropped pet, check its value before trading it.

 General rule for special drops: Any time a Thunderstorm or rare weather event starts, do not sit at your harvest station.
 Walk around the full garden area so you do not miss items that spawned on the ground.
 Special drops have short windows and disappear when the weather ends.